Akçaabat: History

 During the centuries of Ottoman rule, Akçaabat remained the main and most important town center of Trebizond after the city of Trebizond itself.
 After the establishment of Akçaabat municipality in 1880, Akçaabat officially gained the status of "town" according to the municipal and administrative reform of 1884 which reorganized the administrative structure in the provinces of the Ottoman Empire.

 In 1810 the Russian Navy landed troops on Akçaabat's shores around Salacik where the defense of the townspeople repulsed the Russian landing after several days.

 During the First World War, Tsarist Russian armies occupied Akçaabat on 20 April 1916.
 As the Russian forces withdrew after the Russian Revolution, Ottoman forces recaptured Akçaabat on 17 February 1918.
-After the establishment of Turkish Republic in 1923, Akçaabat was designated as one of the towns of the city of Trabzon according to the new administrative organization.
+After the establishment of Turkish Republic in 1923, the Greek inhabitants were forced to leave for Greece due to the population exchange.
+Akçaabat was designated as one of the towns of the city of Trabzon according to the new administrative organization.
 Akçaabat has remained as the biggest town of Trabzon until today.
 Until the 1980s Akçaabat did not witness major changes in its natural and social composition despite being the closest town to Trabzon city center, however, with the return of the German Turks people to their hometowns and flow of rural [village] population to the town center, the composition of the town center changed.
 The population of the town skyrocketed from 15000 in the 1980s to 50000 in 2008.
 The unique old-style houses [Akçaabat evleri] were replaced by huge apartment blocks, the sea has been constantly filled in order to gain land to meet rising demand for expansion of inter-city roads and recreational lands.
 The dissolution of the USSR in 1990 brought the influx of former Soviet citizens who mainly involved in small trades and sex tourism, and this brought major changes in social composition.
 Added to this, the flood of June 1990, which killed dozens of people and caused much damage necessitated the rebuilding of the town.
 Today, Akçaabat is one of the most densely populated towns on the Black Sea coast.